RigoBlock/contracts/Drago/README.md

+# Drago Contract
-Drago is a library contract for deploying dragos
+Drago is our library contract for deploying dragos